ryan-byrne/pywfom/docs/source/user/arduino.rst

 Deploying to the Arduino
 ------------------------

-1. Attach the Arduino you wish to use with your ``PyWFOM`` system to your machine via USB.
+1. Attach the Arduino you wish to use with your ``pyWFOM`` system to your machine via USB.

   * **NOTE:** `Arduino MEGA <https://store.arduino.cc/usa/mega-2560-r3/>`_ is suggested